gauntlt/gauntlt/README.md

 ## PROJECT STATUS

-The gauntlt project is under active development and is not ready for production use but we are looking for community feedback and involvement on the project.
+gauntlt is under active development.
+We welcome community feedback and contributions.
 Please file issues via github and follow the project on twitter: [@gauntlt](https://twitter.com/gauntlt).

 Have questions?
 Ask us anything on the [gauntlt google group](http://bit.ly/gauntlt_group) or find us on irc at [#gauntlt](http://webchat.freenode.net/?channels=gauntlt) (irc.freenode.net).